 Select one of the following options for each local policy:

-Besides, the settings defined in the Client Security Policies will only be applied if the Client Corporate Edition of our Windows client is installed.
-The standard Windows desktop client which can also be downloaded from our website does NOT support these policies.
+Furthermore, the settings defined in the Client Security Policies will only be applied if the Client Corporate Edition of our Windows client is installed.
+The standard Windows desktop client, which can also be downloaded from our website, does NOT support these policies.

 You can find the Client Corporate Edition for download here.